yongchaofan/FLTerm/docs/index.md

 >
 > ### Command history and autocompletion
 >
 > Local Edit Mode was a feature on physical terminals used to save time on slow connections.
-On tinyTerm2 local edit mode is used to implement command history and command auto-completion, which is useful to help users remember long commands and save time on typing.
+On FLTerm local edit mode is used to implement command history and command auto-completion, which is useful to help users remember long commands and save time on typing.
 >
 > When local edit mode is enabled, key presses are not sent to remote host until "Enter", "Tab" or "?" key is pressed, and the input is auto completed using command history, user can also press "up" or "down" key to bring up the command history list, then select command from the list to send to host.
 Every command typed in local edit mode is added to command history, which saved to tinyTerm.hist at exit, then loaded into memory at the next start of tinyTerm.
 >